gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 ## What is missing now:

-🟡 Some OS do not find dark mode template of pyqtdarktheme.
+🟡 In some OS dark theme template of pyqtdarktheme is not found.

 🟡 Audio capture mistake (first 0.2 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior).

-🔴 Transcriptions disabled, for DEBUG purposes. (contact me if you need a working version)

 🔴 HF export not complete ´, including HF.